Erudika/scoold/README.md

 ## Configuration

-> **Important:** Create a separate app for Scoold, instead of using `app:para`, when hosting your own instance of Para.
+> **Important:** Create a dedicated app for Scoold, instead of using `app:para`, when hosting your own instance of Para.

 The most important settings are `para.endpoint` - the URL of the Para server, as well as, `para.access_key` and `para.secret_key`.
 Connection to a Para server *is required* for Scoold to run.